-The Czech Centre for Phenogenomics is unique in combining genetic engineering capabilities, advanced phenotyping and imaging modalities, specific pathogen free (SPF) animal housing and husbandry, as well as cryopreservation and archiving, all in one central location – at BIOCEV campus.
+The Czech Centre for Phenogenomics is a large research infrastructure unique in combining genetic engineering capabilities, advanced phenotyping and imaging modalities, specific pathogen free (SPF) animal housing and husbandry, as well as cryopreservation and archiving, all in one central location – at BIOCEV campus.
 The CCP is one of the three large research infrastructures hosted at the Institute of Molecular Genetics of the Czech Academy of Sciences.
 This concentration of specialized infrastructure and expertise provides a unique and valuable resource for the biomedical and biotechnology research community.

 The CCP has planned for its phenotyping capabilities to accommodate both mouse and rat disease models.
 Although the mouse remains the most cost-effective choice for comprehensive phenotyping, the rat remains a better model for a number of human conditions, including cardiovascular disease, diabetes and behavioral disorders.
 Through the generation and focused phenotyping of prospective rat models, where gene targets have been identified through the systematic mouse phenotyping effort, we focus our complementary analyses to conditions where the larger size and higher cognitive function of the rat is advantageous for more complex and accurate physiological assessments.